 The allergy test usually takes one to two hours, or the physician may order a blood test known as a RAST test.
 Once your allergens are identified, the allergy nurse will discuss environmental controls and set up a date to begin allergy shots, which occur on a weekly basis.
 You will initially receive shots in our office, but it may be possible to have your shots given at home or your primary physician's office during the course of therapy.
 Most patients benefit from allergy shots for 4-5 years after which they can be discontinued with continued relief of symptoms.

-All allergy serum for the shots are mixed on site for the patient's individual needs.
+All allergy serums are mixed on site for the patient's individual needs.
 To be considered for allergy testing you will need an evaluation by one of our physicians to determine if you are an appropriate candidate.
 For any questions please call our office at (252) 523-0687.